The Wisconsin New Musicals Cycle

 Directed by Meghan Randolph

 The true story of 1880s journalist Nellie Bly, a feminist icon and brilliant writer.
 Determined to expose the atrocities of mental institutions, she got herself committed to one, later chronicling the horrors she experienced.
+Using a folk and pop-infused score, Ten Days In A Madhouse tells the story of the women Nellie met and the challenges she faced in escaping and speaking for those who couldn't defend themselves.

 Nathan Fosbinder (Hephaestus Book, Music, and Lyrics) grew up in Madison and graduated from La Follette High School.
 At age 14, he appeared in Music Theatre of Madison’s third production, The Sound of Music.
 Nathan is a recent graduate of the musical theatre program at the Boston Conservatory and is currently in cycle 29 of the Graduate Musical Theatre Writing Program at the Tisch School at New York University.
 Nathan’s regional writing premiere occurred in summer of 2017 with his Theatre for Young Audiences musical The Dancing Princesses, which was presented at Summer Theatre of New Canaan.
 At Boston Conservatory he wrote a musical adaptation of Holes and a semi-biographical play entitled What About Cal.
 He has appeared as a performer with Summer Theatre of New Canaan, Children’s Theater of Madison, American Folklore Theatre, and the Boston Conservatory.